 and restricts it to

 since every term $t_i^k \notin [a,b]$ is zero.
-The only remaining condition we need to impose is that that there not be infinitely many spike times inside $[a,b]$.
-So we assume local fititeness such that
+The only remaining condition we need to impose is that there not be infinitely many spike times inside $[a,b]$.
+So we assume local finiteness such that

-This guarantees that for every test function only finite many nonzero terms (spikes) appear in the sum, making the sum finite and precise.
+This guarantees that for every test function only finitely many nonzero terms (spikes) appear in the sum, making the sum finite and precise.
 Otherwise, the sum becomes a conditionally convergent (or divergent) infinite series due to Riemann rearrangement, whereby any conditionally convergent infinite series of real numbers can be rearranged to converge to any value, or to diverge.
 From a neurophysiological and neural dynamics perspective, this constraint is, of course, reasonable, since we would never record an infinite number of spikes in a finite time window.